tmkhoyan/cvyamlParser/README.md

 ### 6: Run benchmark on you own pc:
 In folder benchmark a simple script is provided to run readcvYaml on your own data.
-Simply choose the number of iterations with N parameter and run benchmarktest_cvYaml.m
+Simply choose the number of iterations with N parameter and run benchmarktest_cvYaml.m.
+The benchmark was performed for 5x[1000x3] double, 5x[2000x3] float, 5x[2000x3] int, and 5x[3000] double, 5x[6000] float and 5x[6000] int vectors.
+See test_data.yaml for the actual dataset.

+Here the result of the benchmark test on linux Optiplex system.
+The sorting is slightly more expensive as expected but negligible for the current dataset.